-Unlike the previously mentioned Hotel Stein, the Auersperg is family and kids friendly.
+Unlike the previously mentioned Hotel Stein, the Auersperg is family and kids-friendly.
 Upon request, they provide you with toys, buggy.
 They will even arrange a babysitter for you so that you can enjoy an evening for two.

 Salzburg’s thing is that there are too many tourists for such a small town and there are not enough hotels.
-That’s why most of them raise the prices in high season and high season ranges from April until October and temporarily restarts in December for a month.
+That’s why most of them raise the prices in the high season and the high season ranges from April until October and temporarily restarts in December for a month.

 None of the hotels in Salzburg are exactly budget hotels.
 Prices for private rooms in hostels often rise close to the costs for the aforementioned boutique hotels.
 You will find pensions on the outskirts of Salzburg, hostel chains that could be called budget hotels instead, or self-check-in accommodation.
 I only recommend one budget hotel in Salzburg because it’s the only one I know personally and have experience with.